MasonProtter/ReplMaker.jl/README.md

 ```

 ## Example 2: Bad Parser Mode
-Lets say we're feeling a bit maniacal and want an insane version of julia where any input has multiplication and addition switched.
+Lets say we're feeling a bit maniacal and want an insane version of Julia where any input has multiplication and addition switched.

 We first just make a function which takes expressions and if the first argument is `:+` replaces it with `:*` and vice versa.
 On all other inputs, this function is just an identity operation
 ```julia